jmunixusers/presentations/Vim.md

 functions that are called every time Vim is started, instead of needing to run them all manually.

+#### Useful features
+Some useful features that are not enabled by default on vim are line numbers and syntax highlighting (if not enabled by default).
+These can be enabled with `:set number`, and `:set syn`.
+These can aslo be added to the vimrc when you get more comfortable and are ready to set that up.

 #### Simple macros
 The `c` key while in normal mode will allow you to delete a selection and immediately start inserting text, c stands for change after all.
 Though c on its